 SAFE ZONE TRAINING - This training is hosted by MOSAIC and is designed to educate UCCS students, faculty, and staff about lesbian, gay, bisexual, transgender, and queer communities.
 Learning outcomes include awareness of LGBTQ terminology, the coming out process, and beginner level strategies to being a supportive ally of the LGBTQ community.
+In 2017, this training was offered six times.

 FACULTY AND STAFF SAFE ZONE TRAINING 2.0 - This training provides faculty and staff with tools and information on supporting LGBTQ students in and out of the classroom.
 (This session is designed for faculty and staff who have completed our general Safe Zone Program or who are familiar with LGBTQ identities.
+In 2017, this training was offered four times.

 TRANSGENDER FOCUSED SAFE ZONE - Our Transgender focused Safe Zone is designed to educate UCCS students, faculty, and staff about transgender identities.
 Learning outcomes include awareness of Transgender specific terminology, the coming out process, and beginner level strategies to being a supportive ally of the Transgender community.
+In 2017, this training was offered twice.